Mathieu da Costa: Legacy

 Da Costa's translation and communication skills helped reduce the cultural gap between early French explorers and the First Nations.
-His work in Canada is honoured at the Port-Royal National Historic Site in Port Royal, Annapolis County, Nova Scotia.
+His work in Canada is honoured at the Port-Royal National Historic Site in Nova Scotia, Canada.
 He was also the subject of a French graphic novel, called Mathieu de Costa, which was written by Diane Groulx and illustrated by Jocelyne Jatte.

 Commemorations

 A domestic rate postage stamp honoring da Costa was issued by Canada Post on February 1, 2017, in conjunction with Black History Month.